Asthma

 What Should I Do If I Have Trouble Doing My Job Because of My Asthma?

 If exposure to your asthma triggers at work causes you to have asthma symptoms, first try to work with your employer.
 Talk with your manager or someone in human resources.
+Developing workable and effective solutions is important for you, your supervisor, and employer.

 If you have questions about the ADA, you can call the ADA Information Line at 800-514-0301 (voice) or 800-514-0383 (TTY).
 You can also find helpful information at ADA.gov.